ricomoss/python-april-2014/class4/README.md

 self
 -----------------

 You'll notice the use of the syntax ``self``.
 This represents the instance of the object.
 It is similar to ``this`` in other languages.
-Each method in a class have ``self`` as the first argument so Python knows what object the method is being executed against.
+Each method in a class has ``self`` as the first argument so Python knows what object the method is being executed against.
 To assign an attribute ``attr`` to a class simply assign the value to ``self.attr`` during instantiation.

 The attributes associated with an object can be accessed using ``.`` notation.